 LTE or Long Term Evolution is a fourth-generation (4G) technology standard for both UMTS and CDMA2000.
 LTE can enable peak download speeds of up to 300 Mbps and peak upload speeds of up to 75 Mbps.
 The average download speed of LTE is around 15 to 20 Mbps.

 LTE is one of the most popular cellular technology standards and has a few different flavours including LTE-Advanced and LTE-Advanced Pro.
 In order to benefit from the high data speeds of LTE, your mobile phone device must support the latest enhancements.
-This is where the LTE device categories come in which you can learn more about this 3GPP dedicated page on LTE UE categories.
+This is where the LTE device categories come in which you can learn more about on the 3GPP dedicated page on LTE UE categories.
 Basically, the higher the device (UE = User Equipment) category, the better speed you can expect as long as you are on LTE Advanced.

 With LTE-Advanced, you can get peak data rates of up to 1 Gbps in the downlink, which goes up to 3 Gbps with LTE Advanced Pro.
 When you are connected to LTE Advanced or LTE-Advanced Pro network, you can expect an average download speed of 50-80 Mbps.